basho/rfc/open/groupby/groupby.md

 ### Definition

 `GROUP BY` returns a single row for each unique combination of values for columns specified in the `GROUP BY` clause.
-The `SELECT` clause for queries that use `GROUP BY` can contain only the columns in the `GROUP BY` and aggreagate functions.
+The `SELECT` clause for queries that use `GROUP BY` can contain only the columns in the `GROUP BY` and aggregate functions.
 Columns not used as groups can appear as function parameters.

 The following table defines a schema for tasks, which project they are part of and when they were completed.